-Title (Units):COMP2007 Object Oriented Programming (3,3,2)

-Course Aims: To study the object-oriented programming principles and techniques.
-Upon completion, students should be able to use an object-oriented language to develop computer programs for problem solving. computer programs for problem sorving.

-Prerequisite: COMP 1005 Essence of Computing
+Title (Units): COMP2026 Problem Solving Using Object Oriented Programming (4,3,3) Course Aims: To study the object-oriented programming principles and techniques.
+Upon completion, students should be able to use an object-oriented language to develop computer programs for problem solving.
+Prerequisite: COMP 1005 Essence of Computing or COMP1007 Introduction to Python and Its Applications